INTERMAGNET/intermagnet.github.io/faq/03-intermagnet-data-types.md

 ---
-title: What are the INTERMAGNET data types ?
+title: What are the INTERMAGNET data types?
-layout: faq
+permalink: /faq/intermagnet-data-types.html
 ---

 INTERMAGNET has used two data formats for the dissemination of non-definitive data: [INTERMAGNET Minute Mean Format (IMF)](https://tech-man.intermagnet.org/stable/appendices/dataformats.html#intermagnet-gin-dissemination-format-for-minute-values-imfv){:target="_blank"} and [IAGA-2002](https://www.ngdc.noaa.gov/IAGA/vdat/IAGA2002/iaga2002format.html){:target="_blank"} format.
 The IMF format is being phased out.
 The data types in the two formats are: